remykarem/remykarem.github.io/books-src/system-design-book/src/consistency-models.md

 # Consistency models

-* Immediate consistency
+* Immediate consistency — "What you write, is what you immediately get"
-* Eventual consistency
+* Eventual consistency — "What you write, is what you'll eventually get"